ConradTheConMan/Godot-4.2.1-3D-Enemy-AI-C-Sharp/README.md

 You must also have a player character with a Camera3D as a child.
 Also ensure that the Area3Ds and timer have been linked to the enemy.
 It is unlikely I will check pull requests or bug reports for a long time.
 This is just meant to work for now, not be perfect.
+If you have suggestions or feedback, please leave it in discussions.